Side-heated Rayleigh-B\'enard Convection: Results

-Below, we consider {\it all} heat inputs to the RBC system as the overall convective heat $Q^*_{conv}$, and compare it with the overall conductive heat $Q^*_{cond}$ that incorporates changed temperature fields when side-heating is present.
-The resulting analysis will show that the newly defined Nusselt number Nu$^* = Q^*_{conv} / Q^*_{cond}$, is in fact increasing with $S$.
+In this section, we redefine the Nusselt number by counting {\it all} heat inputs to the RBC system as the total convective heat $Q^*_{conv}$, and compare it with the {\it overall} conductive heat $Q^*_{cond}$ associated with the wall temperature distribution.
+The resulting analysis will show that the newly defined Nusselt number $\Nu{}^* = Q^*_{conv} / Q^*_{cond}$ indeed increases with $S$.

-Indeed, the sum of the side and bottom heat has to flow out through the top plate.
-In terms of power, the total convective power through the cell is $Q^*_{conv} = Q_t = Q_b + Q_s$, here $Q_t,\ Q_b$ and $Q_s$ represent the magnitude of power passing through the top, bottom and side, respectively.
-The side-heating also leads to a side temperature $T_s > T_c> T_t$ and it contributes to the total conductive heat flow through the top plate.
-Hence $Q_{cond}^*$ has to be redetermined by solving a steady state heat equation with $T_b,\ T_t$ and $T_s$ satisfying Dirichlet boundary conditions for the bottom, top and one sidewall, and $\partial_n T = 0$ satisfying the adiabatic condition on other 3 sidewalls.
-To prevent short-circuiting, the heating sidewall is separated into three regions, one central region with constant temperature $T_s$ and two stripes on its top and bottom with adiabatic boundary conditions, with the size matching the experimental configuration of $5:190:5 \mbox{ mm}$.
-The steady-state heat equation $\partial_x^2 T + \partial_y^2 T = 0$, satisfying these mixed boundary conditions, can be solved with numerical methods, e.g., finite differences and finite elements.
-Here we use a finite elements package COMSOL Multiphysics with MATLAB Livelink and compute the conductive heat in 2D, as we assume no significant structural changes in the third direction.
-The overall conductive heat transfer rate is thus determined as $Q^*_{cond} = - \lambda L \int_0^{L} \frac{\partial T}{\partial y} (x, L) dx$.
+As we have argued above, the sum of the side and bottom heat has to flow out through the top plate.
+In terms of power, the total convective power through the cell is $Q^*_{conv} = Q_t = Q_b + Q_s$, where $Q_t,\ Q_b$, and $Q_s$ represent the magnitude of power passing through the top, bottom, and side, respectively.
+The side heating also leads to a side temperature $T_s > T_c> T_t$ and it contributes to the total conductive heat flowing through the top plate.
+Hence $Q_{cond}^*$ has to be determined by solving a steady state heat equation with $T_b,\ T_t$, and $T_s$ satisfying Dirichlet boundary condition for the bottom, top, and one of the sidewalls, and $\partial_n T = 0$ for the other 3 sidewalls.
+To prevent short-circuiting, the heating sidewall is separated into three regions, one central region with constant temperature $T_s$ and two stripes on its top and bottom with adiabatic boundary conditions, whose size matches the experimental configuration of $5:190:5 \mbox{ mm}$.
+The steady-state heat equation $\partial_x^2 T + \partial_y^2 T = 0$, together with these mixed boundary conditions, can be solved numerically.
+Here we use a finite elements package COMSOL Multiphysics with MATLAB Livelink and compute the conductive heat in 2D, as we assume no significant structural change in the third direction.
+The overall conductive heat transfer rate, computed along the top boundary, is thus determined as $Q^*_{cond} = - \lambda L \int_0^{L} \frac{\partial T}{\partial y} (x, L) dx$.